zkcrossteam/zkc-by-example/examples/hello-world/wasmsrc/rust/README.md

 }
 ```

-4. Compile that into a wasm module which will output a `hello-world.wasm` :
+4. Compile `lib.rs` into a wasm module which will output a `hello-world.wasm` :

 ```shell
 wasm-pack build --target web